mrkkrp/ghc-syntax-highlighter/README.md

 Issues, bugs, and questions may be reported in [the GitHub issue tracker for this project](https://github.com/mrkkrp/ghc-syntax-highlighter/issues).

-Pull requests are also welcome and will be reviewed quickly.
+Pull requests are also welcome.

 ## License